rptcloud/azure_terraform/tfe-workspaces/README.md

 git push origin master
 ```

-### TFE Workspace Variables
+### TFC Workspace Variables

-Back in your TFE Workspace, navigate to your workspace.
+Back in your TFC Workspace, navigate to your workspace.

 Go to the "Variables" tab.